About roles and access rights

 There are four different roles with a defined set of access rights:

 - Owner: The designated legal contact to EMDESK, the project and subscription owner and is responsible for invoices and payments.
 There is only one owner for each project.
-The owner is the only user who can delete the project and transfer the ownership to another user.
+The owner is the only user who can delete the project.
 The owner is marked by a crown in the 'User' section.
 By default, the person who created the project.